MuDiAhmed/Ubuntu-Dell-XPS-15-2019/README.md

 ## Killer Wifi driver
 You can't live with out wifi. but the diver repo is missing so we are going to fix this now.
+**Note:** When useing option `install third party` on the installation process this solution won't be neccessery. but if you still don't have wifi then continue

 #### Automatic fix:
 Just run this commands and the issue will be fixed for you.
 **Note:** laptop will reboot at the end. so save your important work
 1. Open a terminal
 2. Run `cd /path/to/repo/dir/`